- 1. "Surver" resume

 While it’s okay to include hobbies on your resume if they’re relevant to the job and you lack professional experience, this bad resume takes it a step too far.
 Unless you’re applying for a job in e-sports, information about your gaming achievements is irrelevant to your professional qualifications and should be left off your resume.

-When filling out your resume skills section or experience section, only include information that’s applicable to the job you’re applying for.
-Including anecdotes about your hobbies or personal interests is, at best a waste of space, and at worst, unprofessional.
+Only include information that’s applicable to the job you’re applying for.
+Including anecdotes about your hobbies or personal interests is a waste of space and unprofessional.

 Our Career Expert breaks it down: